docksal/service-cli/README.md

 # CLI Docker image for Docksal

-This image is focused on console tools necessary to develop LAMP stack applications (namely Drupal and WordPress).
+This image is focused on console tools necessary to develop LAMP stack applications.

 This image(s) is part of the [Docksal](http://docksal.io) image library.